 As specified in the Stormwater Pollution Prevention Plan (SWPPP) (Appendix G), the Certificate Holders, via the Environmental Inspector, will inspect the erosion and sediment control measures as identified in the SWPPP to ensure that they are being maintained in effective operating conditions at all times.
 When soil disturbance occurs, a site inspection will be conducted by the Environmental Inspector at least once every seven days.
 A copy of the "Stormwater Construction Site Inspection Reports" is included in Appendix G of the SWPPP (Appendix G of this EM&CP).
-Where soil disturbing activities temporarily cease (e.g., winter shutdown) and temporary stabilization measures have been applied to all disturbed areas, the Environmental Inspector can stop conducting SWPPP inspections.
+Where soil disturbing activities temporarily cease (e.g., winter shutdown) and temporary stabilization measures have been applied to all disturbed areas, the Environmental Inspector can reduce SWPPP inspections to once every 30 days.

 The Environmental Inspector shall resume inspections when soil disturbing activities begin again.
 The Environmental Inspector shall notify the NYSDEC Regional Office's stormwater contact prior to any reduction in the frequency of site inspections.
 A final inspection will be performed by the Environmental Inspector where soil disturbing activities have not occurred or been resumed within two years from the start of soil disturbing activities.
 The final inspection will certify that all disturbed areas have achieved final stabilization, all temporary and permanent control measures have been removed, and post-construction stormwater management practices have been constructed in conformance with the SWPPP.
+The Environmental Inspector will monitor the amount of unstabilized soil and request a 5-acre waiver if it becomes necessary.